The following things are often recommended for the relief of varicose vein symptoms:

 These are the most common surgical procedures:

-Vein stripping: Two incisions (cuts) are made on the leg and the entire vein is pulled out through an incision near the groin.
+- Vein stripping: Two cuts (incisions) are made on the leg and the entire vein is pulled out through a cut near the groin.

-Phlebectomy: Several small incisions (just a few millimeters wide) are made along the affected vein, which is then removed in several pieces.
+- Phlebectomy: Several small cuts (just a few millimeters wide) are made along the affected vein, which is then removed in several pieces.
 This technique is mainly used to treat smaller veins.

-Nowadays, varicose veins are often sealed off using heat because that is associated with a lower risk of complications than surgery is.
-This can be done in two ways:
+Nowadays, varicose veins are often sealed off using heat because that is less likely to cause complications than surgery is.
+They can be sealed off in two ways:

-Radiofrequency ablation: A thin tube () is inserted into the vein through a small cut (incision).
-Then a transducer is guided into the .
+- Radiofrequency ablation: A thin tube ( catheter) is inserted into the vein through a small cut.
+Then a transducer is guided into the catheter.
 The transducer sends out electromagnetic waves (radio waves).
 These waves produce heat that is used to seal off the veins.

-Another treatment option is known as .
+Another treatment option is known as sclerotherapy.
 This approach involves injecting a liquid or foam into the affected vein.
 The drug that it contains damages the vein so much that it is transformed into connective tissue, sealing off the vein.
 One possible side effect of this treatment is the skin turning a brownish color at the injection sites.
 That usually goes away within a few weeks or months.